fossabot/hydrusrv/README.md

   might lead to hydrus server changing or adding data while hydrusrv is still in the update process.
-When this happens, hydrusrv _should_ not crash, but it will stick to the data it currently has and try again after the period set via `DATA_UPDATE_INTERVAL`.
+When this happens, hydrusrv _should_ not crash, but it will stick to the data it currently has and try again after the period set via `DATA_UPDATE_INTERVAL` has passed.
 This means that on a busy hydrus server installation, hydrusrv might not often find the time to complete an update.
 This can be somewhat alleviated by setting a shorter interval, but I still would not recommend running it on a public hydrus server installation where multiple users might add or change data at any moment in time.
 + hydrus client/server is updated frequently (usually once a week) and while I try to keep hydrusrv up-to-date with any database changes (that thankfully do not occur very frequently), I suggest keeping an old copy of hydrus server